wzm2256/JigsawPuzzleBaseline/README.md

 #### 1. Square piece
 For square-piece problem, the evaluation metric is the ratio of pieces that are correctly placed.
 I use a rotation invariant version of this metric: each image has four GT solutions, which are 0/90/180/270-degree rotations of the original image.
 A result is compared to these four GTs, and the highest accuracy is reported.

 Here is the result for 6x6 pieces puzzles of the WikiArt datasets.
-Note that for MGC and GCL, errors sometimes occur for some samples, then the accuracy of those samples are recorded as 0.

 | Method | acc |
 | --- | --- |